akiki-liang0/mint.com-form-webpage/README.md

 # Purpose
-This is a webpage built with HTML/CSS with the purpose of practicing **creation of forms; input includes email, phone, and password** (and Git LFS).
+This is a webpage built with HTML/CSS with the purpose of practicing **creation of forms; input includes email, phone, and password**.
 This webpage was based off of the sign in page of mint/intuit's sign up page.

 ## See The Site